pippaJeanne/indicator-leighhunt/REFERENCE.md

 Pub : for pubs that one drinks at
 Theatre
-Address : for addresses such as those found at the end of tracts such as a publsiher's
+Address : for addresses such as those found at the end of tracts such as a publsiher's Road : for any place involved with travel
 ```